 · 1 onion, thinly sliced (no more than 1/4 inch thick)

 · 1 red bell pepper, thinly sliced (1/4 inch thick)

 · 1 yellow bell pepper, thinly sliced (1/4 inch thick)

 · 1 green bell pepper, thinly sliced (1/4 inch thick)

 · lime wedges and chopped fresh cilantro for topping onto fajitas

 · Mission carb balance tortillas

-1. Preheat oven to 400°F. In a small bowl, combine chili powder, cumin, garlic powder, paprika, salt, pepper.
+1. preheat oven to 400°F. In a small bowl, combine chilli powder, cumin, garlic powder, paprika, salt, pepper.
 Stir until evenly mixed.